Ordered today, shipped the same business day | WORDLWIDE SHIPPING

 The graph below shows the antioxidant activity for Matcha and a number of known antioxidant-rich foods.

-Furthermore, Matcha is high in vitamines (A. B, C and D), fibers, chlrorophyll and minerals like: magnesium, selenium, chrome and zinc.
+Furthermore, Matcha is high in vitamines (A. B-complex, C, E and K), fibers, chlrorophyll and minerals like: magnesium, selenium, chrome and zinc.

 Matcha is a real superfood and has many health benefits: